Finance, Bachelor of Science (664)

 When planning a program of study in this department, each student should be aware of the University’s academic requirements and regulations contained in this catalog in the chapter “Academic Information.”
 Specific attention should be given to the subsections in the chapter entitled (a) Academic Programs, (b) Colonnade Requirements, and (c) Academic Requirements and Regulations.
 Students should be aware that some academic programs may require additional scholastic regulations and standards not specified in the catalog.
 To obtain a copy of these regulations, students should contact the department chair.

-The undergraduate finance program offers two areas of concentration within the major:
+The undergraduate finance program offers five areas of concentration within the major:

 - Personal Financial Planning